fadi-labib/nanonav/README.md

 # NanoNav: Tiny Recursive Model for Local Navigation

-A proof-of-concept implementation comparing Tiny Recursive Models (TRM) to A* for grid-based navigation.
-This project demonstrates how to train a neural network to imitate optimal pathfinding behavior using behavioral cloning.
+A proof-of-concept implementation using the **official Samsung SAIL Montreal TRM** for grid-based navigation.
+This project demonstrates how to train a neural network to imitate optimal pathfinding behavior using behavioral cloning with recursive reasoning.

 ## Goal